CognitiveComputationLab/ccobra/docs/source/usage/installation.rst

     .. code::

         $> cd /path/to/repository
-3. Install the package by executing the following command (if ORCA is to be installed for your user only, add ``--user`` to the following command):
+3. Install the package by executing the following command (if CCOBRA is to be installed for your user only, add ``--user`` to the following command):

     .. code::

         $> python setup.py install

-.. note:: If you wish to keep your local version of ORCA consistent with the repository, use ``git clone`` and ``python setup.py develop`` during the installation.
+.. note:: If you wish to keep your local version of CCOBRA consistent with the repository, use ``git clone`` and ``python setup.py develop`` during the installation.
 This directly references your local version of the library instead of creating separate copies.
-Changes to the repository (vial ``git pull``, etc.) are directly applied when referencing ORCA in your work.
+Changes to the repository (vial ``git pull``, etc.) are directly applied when referencing CCOBRA in your work.

 Uninstallation
 --------------

-If ORCA was installed using ``python setup.py install``, you can determine its location using ``python -c "import orca; print(orca.__file__)"``.
+If CCOBRA was installed using ``python setup.py install``, you can determine its location using ``python -c "import orca; print(orca.__file__)"``.
 Simply delete the displayed folder (e.g., ``/usr/lib/python3.5/dist-packages/orca``).

-If ORCA was installed using ``python setup.py develop``, run the following command from within your local repository folder:
+If CCOBRA was installed using ``python setup.py develop``, run the following command from within your local repository folder:

 .. code::